puli/composer-plugin/README.md

 Installation
 ------------

-Follow the [Getting Started] guide to install Puli in your project.
+Follow the [Installation guide] to install Puli in your project.

 Documentation
 -------------

-Read the [Puli Documentation] to learn more about Puli.
+Read [the Puli Documentation] to learn more about Puli.

 Contribute
 ----------